 State Sen. Kathleen Kauth of Omaha introduces a bill Monday, Feb.
-13, 2023, in Lincoln, Neb., before the Education Committee that would define school bathrooms and sporting teams as either male or female.
+13, 2023, in Lincoln, Neb., before the Education Committee that would define school group bathrooms and sporting teams as either male or female.
 (Zach Wendling/Nebraska Examiner)

 LINCOLN — Tensions rose Monday as dozens testified on a bill that would define school bathrooms and sports teams as biologically male or female.